open-telemetry/oteps/text/0240-app-telemetry-schema-vision-roadmap.md

 * **Easy to parse**: A widespread and well-defined format should be preferred.
   JSON is an example of such a format.
-* **Easy to interpret**: The internal structure of this artifact must be straightforward to avoid any misinterpretation.
+* **Easy to interpret**: The internal structure of this artifact must be straightforward to avoid any misinterpretation and must be efficient.
 * **Platform- and Language-agnostic**: This artifact must be independent of any platform architectures and programming languages.